sziklamarci/MLOps74/mlops74/reports/README.md

 >
 > Answer:

-At first working with GCP was challeenging and managing to actually update the data was not immidiate, after some efforts we managed to connect everything and use the following tools:
+At first working with GCP was challenging and managing to actually update the data was not immidiate, after some efforts we managed to connect everything and use the following tools:
 1) Google Cloud Compute Engine that provides virtual machines (VMs) for our project in order to set up our development and deployment environments, allowing us to run and manage code and applications in a scalable and controlled manner.
 2) Google Cloud Storage (Bucket): would have served as our data storage solution.
 We would have stored various project assets, including datasets and model checkpoints, in these buckets.